zirtec12/Flipper_Zero-BadUsb/README.md

     * Added a lot of new files to repo
 * v1.5
     * Added ``DeleteMicrosoftStore.txt`` and fixed link to MEMZ.exe
+* v1.6
+    * Added a bunch of new files
+* v1.7 (BIG UPDATE)
+    * Added a lot of new files, fixed a few files.

 ## Usage Agreement